approov/react-native-cert-pinner/README.md

 # react-native-cert-pinner

+**This package is now ARCHIVED.
+Approov users should use instead the [Approov React Native](https://github.com/approov/quickstart-react-native) quickstart, while non Approov users can use the Approov free tool: [Mobile Certificate Pinning Generator](https://approov.io/tools/static-pinning).**

-> **IMPORTANT:** This repository relates to Approov 1 and has not been updated to reflect the [new features](https://approov.io/docs/v2.0/changelog/) and [usage](https://approov.io/docs/v2.0/approov-usage-documentation/) of [Approov 2](https://approov.io/docs/v2.0/approov-installation/), the latest version of Approov.
-We will be updating the repository soon.
-Meanwhile, please refer to the [guide](https://approov.io/docs/v2.0/approov-usage-documentation/#migrating-from-approov-1) for migrating from Approov 1 to Approov 2.
+> **IMPORTANT:** This repository relates to Approov 1 and has not been updated to reflect the [new features](https://approov.io/docs/latest/changelog/) and [usage](https://approov.io/docs/latest/approov-usage-documentation/) for the latest version of [Approov](https://approov.io/docs/latest/approov-installation/).
+Contact the Approov [support](https://approov.io/contact) If you were using this package with Approov 1 and you need help to migrate to the latest Approov version.

 This package manages TLS certificate pinning in react-native for Android and iOS.